Fl1tzi/python-streamduck-client/README.md

-# python-streamduck-sdk
+# python-streamduck-client

-development a Streamduck Python SDK
+Development of a Streamduck Python Client to interact with the Daemon.